France has become one of the most sought-after study-abroad destinations.

 How to apply?

-13. SMARTS-UP Scholarship Programme
+13. SMARTS-UP Scholarship Program

 How to apply?